ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/jobs/endpoint_options.rst

 Available Fields
 ^^^^^^^^^^^^^^^^

-Send the following request to `retrieve a list of available fields <https://docs.threatconnect.com/en/latest/rest_api/v3/retrieve_fields.html>`_that may be included in responses returned from the ``/v3/jobs`` endpoint, which is a **read-only** endpoint:
+Send the following request to `retrieve a list of available fields <https://docs.threatconnect.com/en/latest/rest_api/v3/retrieve_fields.html>`_ that may be included in responses returned from the ``/v3/jobs`` endpoint, which is a **read-only** endpoint:

 .. code::